A City of Cooperation

 Drug Abuse Resistance Education

-D.A.R.E. is also incorporated into the health curriculum in the two (2) Oregon middle schools.
+D.A.R.E. is also incorporated into the health curriculum in the Oregon middle school.
 The D.A.R.E. middle school program is offered in the seventh grade.
 The closely related Violence Education and Gang Awareness program is presented in the sixth grade.
 These officers also visit the lower level grades throughout the year.

 Resource Officer Program